 Chicago: The Windy City.
-Famous for its architecture and its deep-dish pizza, it has a lot to offer.
-This top-five-largest city in the US is known as a city of neighborhoods.
-But before you make the move to the “Jewel of the Midwest” you should understand the true cost of living in Chicago.
+Famous for its architecture and its deep-dish pizza, it has a lot to offer visitors and residents alike.
+This top-five-largest city in the US is also known as the “Jewel of the Midwest.”
+But if you’re thinking of making a move to Chicago, you should understand the true cost of living there.

 Renting Costs in Chicago